Last Updated on September 1, 2023

 The emergence of technological advancements and connected healthcare has led to huge leaps in the healthcare industry.
 Today, we are in an era where healthcare services are much more transparent and accessible to the masses than ever before.

 However, there are two sides to the same coin.

 On the one hand, the demand for highly affordable and quality healthcare is on the rise.
 But, on the other hand, the demand far outweighs the rate at which the healthcare sector can keep up.
 The increasing demand for medical services means that healthcare practices will have to recruit a larger workforce and bring about major organizational changes, all the while struggling to remain sustainable.

 Despite all these efforts, the World Health Organization projects that the healthcare sector will still face a shortfall of 9.9 million healthcare professionals by 2030.

 Automation has been a game-changer for several businesses across industries.
 Redundant, manual, and time-consuming tasks that at one point took out major chunks of an employee’s time were now handled much more efficiently and seamlessly with artificial intelligence-powered, elegantly designed solutions.
 Early adopters of automation included the IT, retail, manufacturing, and automotive industries.

 Soon enough, healthcare followed suit.

 The integration of AI and automation within healthcare increased staff productivity, enhanced patient connectivity, and improved efficiency.

-The story was once again set to change when conversational AI-powered healthcare chatbots or medical chatbots made their appearance.
+The story was once again set to change when conversational AI-powered medical chatbots or healthcare chatbots made their appearance.
 Sure, several businesses were already using chatbots to power a number of customer-facing operations, but for healthcare, this meant something completely new.
 The ability to offer proactive healthcare services rather than reactive healthcare systems.

-Before we dive into how medical chatbots revolutionized healthcare, let’s first take a quick stab at understanding the term – medical chatbots.
+Before we dive into how medical chatbot revolutionized healthcare, let’s first take a quick stab at understanding the term – medical chatbots.